Luis Artavia-Mora

 More information upon request.

-Benchmark and projection of health professionals in Tamil Nadu, India (2013-2014)
+F. Forecasting the need of health professionals in India

 The objective of this project was to strengthen India’s healthcare system to ensure its long-term resilience.
 My responsibilities focused on forecasting hospital needs based on international benchmark standards and on the projection of local health demands for the coming decades.